FRIENDSHIP SOCIETY, INC.

 later to become know as Tokyo Imperial University (Todai Univ.)

 In 1870 while traveling with a mission to Europe, Manjiro stopped in New York City and took the opportunity to visit Captain Whitfield in Fairhaven for the last time.
 They had not met for 21 years.

 In 1871 Manjiro suffered a mild stroke, which, for the most part, ended his public life.
 On November 12, 1898 he died at the home of his son, Toichiro, in Tokyo at the age of 71.
 According to his wishes he was buried in a Shinto ceremony at the Zoshigaya Cemetery in Tokyo.

 Note: In 1987 a delegation from New Bedford/Fairhaven traveled to Tosashimizu (Manjiro’s hometown) and signed a Sister City Agreement which has been active ever since, In 2008 Dr. Shigeaki Hinohara (97 year old physician and philanthropist) led a fund-raising effort to buy and restore Capt.
 William Whitfield’s home at 11 Cherry Street, Fairhaven.

-On May 7, 2009 Dr. Hinohara brought 100 donors from Japan to dedicate the Whitfield-Manjiro Friendship House (Museum and Cultural Center), which has since been visited, by hundreds of guests from Japan and all parts of the USA.
+On May 7, 2009 Dr. Hinohara brought 100 donors from Japan to dedicate the Whitfield-Manjiro Friendship House (Museum and Cultural Center), which has since been visited, by thousands of guests from Japan and all parts of the world.
 Dr. Hinohara donated the entire parcel to the Town of Fairhaven on the condition that the Whitfield-Manjiro Friendship Society operates the museum and cultural center.
 They have done so since the dedication.